shsiddhant/memory.fm/CONTRIBUTING.md

 ### Fork the repository

-1. The project is hosted on [GitHub](https://github.com/shsiddhant/memory.fm.git).
-Fork the project from there.
+1. Fork the project from the GitHub.
 2. Clone the fork to your machine.
 ```shell
 git clone https://github.com/your-username/memory.fm.git